A minimum of a 2.1 Honours degree or equivalent (eg GPA 3.0 or equivalent) with computing as a major subject.

 Months of entry

-The Masters in Data Science provides you with a thorough grounding in the analysis and use of large data sets, preparing you for responsible positions in the Big Data and IT industries.
-As well as studying a range of taught courses reflecting the state-of-the-art and the expertise of our internationally respected academic staff, you will undertake a significant programming team project, and develop your own skills in creating a project proposal and in conducting a data science project.
+The Masters in Data Science provides you with a thorough grounding in the analysis and use of large data sets, together with experience of conducting a development project, preparing you for responsible positions in the Big Data and IT industries.
+As well as studying a range of taught courses reflecting the state-of-the-art and the expertise of our internationally respected academic staff, you will undertake a significant programming team project, and develop your own skills in conducting a data science project.

-· The University of Glasgow’s School of Computing Science is consistently highly ranked achieving 1st in Scotland and 2nd in the UK (Guardian University Guide 2014)
+- The School of Computing Science is consistently highly ranked achieving 2nd in Scotland and 10th in the UK (Complete University Guide 2017)

-· You will have opportunities to meet industrial speakers who contribute to our professional skills & issues course.
-Employers also come to make recruitment presentations, and often seek to recruit our graduates during the programme.
+- You will have opportunities to meet employers who come to make recruitment presentations, and often seek to recruit our graduates during the programme.

 Modes of delivery of the MSc in Data Science include lectures, seminars and tutorials and allow students the opportunity to take part in lab, project and team work.